Test Complete

 Level: EMT

-Next Unit: Abdominal Trauma for the EMR
+Next Unit: Assessment of Abdominal Trauma

 7 minute read